-- All safety and lifesaving equipment in excess of that required by 46 CFR Part 28, whether an approved type or not, carried on board any commercial fishing industry vessel must be either: - Maintained and inspected as required by regulation and in compliance with the manufacturer's guidelines; or - b.
-Distinctly and permanently marked that it is to be used ONLY for training if not meeting the maintenance and inspection standards above (except for excess survival craft which must be maintained and inspected as above); or - c.
+- All safety and lifesaving equipment in excess of that required by 46 CFR Part 28, whether an approved type or not, carried on board any commercial fishing industry vessel must be either: - Maintained and inspected as required by regulation and in compliance with the manufacturer's guidelines; or - Distinctly and permanently marked that it is to be used ONLY for training if not meeting the maintenance and inspection standards; or - c.
 Removed from the vessel if not meeting the maintenance and inspection standards or marked for training as listed above. - All excess safety or lifesaving equipment retained onboard a vessel for training purposes shall be stowed in such a manner or location that it will not be mistakenly utilized during an actual emergency. - Expired distress signals may be used for training.
 The skipper is required to send a SECURITE broadcast and encouraged to contact the nearest Coast Guard unit.
 Expired flares, however, should only be used as a last resort during an emergency.